 Frequently Asked Questions

-Who are the members of the Mascot Committee?
+Who were the members of the Mascot Committee?

-Chaired by Terry Driscoll, the committee includes alumni, students, faculty and staff.
+Chaired by Terry Driscoll, the committee included alumni, students, faculty and staff.
 View the complete list of members.

 Will W&M change the name of its athletic teams or its colors?